inspektor-gadget/Contribfest-KubeCon-Europe2025/build-your-first-gadget/README.md

 ## 01 Filename

 Now that we have some basic information about the events, we can expand our gadget more.
-Until know we didn't do anything with the `struct syscall_trace_enter *ctx` parameter besides passing them to some Inspektor Gadget function.
+Until now we didn't do anything with the `struct syscall_trace_enter *ctx` parameter besides passing them to some Inspektor Gadget function.

 Looking at the linux kernel source code at [elixir.bootlin.com](https://elixir.bootlin.com/linux/v6.13.7/source/kernel/trace/trace.h#L137) we see that this struct also contains the arguments `args` of the system call in an array.